Joseph Paxton: Greenhouses

 In 1832, Paxton developed an interest in greenhouses at Chatsworth where he designed a series of buildings with "forcing frames" for espalier trees and for the cultivation of exotic plants such as highly prized pineapples.
 At the time the use of glass houses was in its infancy and those at Chatsworth were dilapidated.
 After experimentation, he designed a glass house with a ridge and furrow roof that would be at right angles to the morning and evening sun and an ingenious frame design that would admit maximum light: the forerunner of the modern greenhouse.

 The next great building at Chatsworth was built for the first seeds of the Victoria regia lily which had been sent to Kew from the Amazon in 1836.
 Although they had germinated and grown they had not flowered and in 1849 a seedling was given to Paxton to try out at Chatsworth.
 He entrusted it to Eduard Ortgies, a young gardener and within two months the leaves were 4.5 ft in diameter, and a month later it flowered.
 It continued growing and it became necessary to build a much larger house, the Victoria Regia House.
 Inspired by the waterlily's huge leaves – 'a natural feat of engineering' – he found the structure for his conservatory which he tested by floating his daughter Annie on a leaf.
 The secret was in the rigidity provided by the radiating ribs connecting with flexible cross-ribs.
 Constant experimentation over a number of years led him to devise the glasshouse design that inspired the Crystal Palace.

 With a cheap and light wooden frame, the conservatory design had a ridge-and-furrow roof to let in more light and drained rainwater away.
 He used hollow pillars doubling as drain pipes and designed a special rafter that acted as an internal and external gutter.
 All the elements were pre-fabricated and, like modular buildings, could be produced in vast numbers and assembled into buildings of varied design.

 In 1836, Paxton began construction of the Great Conservatory, or Stove, a huge glasshouse 227 ft long and 123 ft wide that was designed by the 6th Duke's architect Decimus Burton.
 The columns and beams were made of cast iron, and the arched elements of laminated wood.
 At the time, the conservatory was the largest glass building in the world.
-The largest sheet glass available at that time, made by Robert Chance, was 3 ft long.
+The largest sheet glass available at that time, made by Robert Lucas Chance, was 3 ft long.
 Chance produced 4 ft sheets for Paxton's benefit.
 The structure was heated by eight boilers using 7 mi of iron pipe and cost more than £30,000.
 It had a central carriageway and when the Queen was driven through, it was lit with twelve thousand lamps.
 It was prohibitively expensive to maintain, and was not heated during the First World War.
 The plants died and it was demolished in the 1920s.

 In 1848 Paxton created the Conservative Wall, a glass house 331 ft long by 7 ft wide.